Rishi3011/HR-Data-Analytics-Awesome-Dashboard-with-Power-BI-/README.md

 # HR Data Analytics Awesome Dashboard with Power-BI.

-Analyze HR (Human Resources) data and create stunning dashboards using Power BI 1.Loading data into Power BI and cleaning it with Power Query ◈ Creating HR metrics like headcount, avg. leave balance, avg. salary etc. with Power Pivot ◈ Adding columns to the data (like Employee's first name, age group etc.)
+Analyze HR (Human Resources) data and create stunning dashboards using Power BI ◈ Loading data into Power BI and cleaning it with Power Query ◈ Creating HR metrics like headcount, avg. leave balance, avg. salary etc. with Power Pivot ◈ Adding columns to the data (like Employee's first name, age group etc.)
 ◈ Finding relationships between salary and education qualification